Kash’s Corner: Timing of New Steele Documentary ‘Not a Coincidence’

 That's the part that gets me the most.

-I mean, Carter Page being the most obvious, um, but uh by far not the only.
+I mean, Carter Page being the most obvious, but by far not the only.

 I mean, Christopher Steele actually left a trail of wreckage through his bogus reporting.

-Carter Page's life obviously destroyed, as you said, four Pfizer applications.
+Carter Page's life obviously destroyed, as you said, four FISA applications.

-I don't think there's a person on planet Earth that the world knows more about current currently than Carter Page because of all the investigations that went into him improperly, now we know.
+I don't think there's a person on planet Earth that the world knows more about currently than Carter Page because of all the investigations that went into him improperly now we know.

 But there's others, and I don't want to name them because I want to protect their privacy.